GoldenbergDaniel/GoldenbergDaniel/README.md

 # Daniel Goldenberg

-I mainly work on web and embedded development, but I am also interested in game/simulation and machine learning
+I mainly work on web and embedded development, but I am also interested in game/simulation development and machine learning

 <details>
 <summary>Languages</summary>